fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> 1) How do your working hours usually look like?
+Do you prefer starting early and finishing early?
+And how often do you work over 8 hours?
+The reason why I ask this question is that I notice that some of my co-workers start really early, and finish late, so they work more than 8 hours on a regular basis.
+Although the benefit of starting early is that you can quit early too, I think it might be bad since you will leave the office while there are co-workers who might need your help.
+So I'm not sure if I should continue starting at 8:30 as I usually do, or if I should show up earlier.
+2) Is your employer aware of your YouTube channel?
+And can that possibly become an issue if someone starts creating a channel?

 > In your experience what percentage of companies use algorithm code tests as their interview question, other than FAANG companies?

 > Hi, Could you make a video on, what techniques you could use to understand a new big code base?
 Is there something that helped you personally?